 2. Setup the physical location and timezone.

-3. If you are going to use WiFI then click on the network (1) tab and configure the SSID etc (2).
-In my case I am using a USB WiPi Wifi dongle.
+3. If you are going to use WiFi, click on the network (1) tab and configure the SSID etc (2).
+In my case, I am using a USB WiPi Wifi dongle.
 I plugged in the dongle while the RPi was alive (specifically while I was typing this tutorial) and the RPi immediately went offline.
-After the system rebooted, I went to the tools->setup page, clicked the network tab, then entered my wifi networking parameters (SSID, Security type and network key).
+After the system rebooted, I went to the tools->setup page, clicked the network tab, then entered my WiFi networking parameters (SSID, Security type and network key).
 Then I shutdown the RPi using Tools->System->shutdown.
-Once the RPi was shutdown I removed the ethernet cable, and the unplugged/replugged the power.
-After two more minutes the RPi came back online attached to Wifi.
-However, just to make things interesting, it had a new IP address – because it had a new mac address so the DHCP server assigned it a new address so you will need to go to the find website again.
+Once the RPi was shutdown, I removed the ethernet cable and then unplugged/replugged the power.
+After two more minutes, the RPi came back online attached to Wifi.
+However, just to make things interesting, it had a new IP address – because it had a new mac address, so the DHCP server assigned it a new address, so you will need to go to the find website again.

 The last thing that I did after configuring my HomeTroller was clean out the bogus example devices.
-You can go to view->device management.
+You can do this by going to view->device management.

-In the next post will describe the process of installing and attaching the light switch to the network.
+In the next post, I will describe the process of installing and attaching the light switch to the network.

 Home Automation with Zwave and the HomeTroller Zee (Part 1)